Sumo at Yasukuni Shrine (2026: Apr 13)

 Photo 3 If you don't mind standing, there might be empty space behind the last row of the concrete seats in this section even if you are a bit late to the scene.
 The higher vantage point allows for a clear view of everything happening on the ring.
 Only negative is that the sun will constantly be in the direction of the ring if it is sunny.

 I had some things to do in the morning so visited the shrine at about 1:30pm.
-In the previous two years, I had managed to find some standing space at the very back and watch the matches for the top Makuuchi category wrestlers.
+The previous year I had managed to find some standing space at the very back around the same time.

-Unfortunately this year I was met with shouts from the security staff that entry is not possible...
+Unfortunately things didn't go as planned as I was met with shouts from the security staff that entry is not possible...

 There were around 100-200 people already in line, many of them foreign visitors.
 It seems there is more recognition of this event resulting in a bigger turnout.
 (The weather was also perfect, likely contributing to the big crowd)